indieweb/wordpress-indieauth/readme.md

 ## Changelog ##

 Project and support maintained on github at [indieweb/wordpress-indieauth](https://github.com/indieweb/wordpress-indieauth).

+### 3.0.3 ###
+* Verify user ID directly from the token endpoint rather than mapping URL.
+* Display $me parameter instead of user_url on authenticate screen
+* Remove deprecated functions and parameters

 ### 3.0.2 ###
 * Automatically rewrite local URLs to https if the local site is site to SSL